indexity-io/orientdb-stress/README.md

 A transcript of each scenario execution is recorded in a numbered folder under the `./scenarios` folder.
 The scenario recording includes:

+- the `docker-compose.yml` and OrientDB config files used to run the scenario.
+- the OrientDB server data directory, containing all databases in their state at end of scenario.
 - log files of each of the OrientDB nodes (which are live updated during scenario execution), named `docker-<nodename>.log`
 - a `log.txt` file that reproduces the log transcript from the console (this is all the logging at the `INFO` or higher level).
 - a `log-debug.txt` file that contains all logging, including `DEBUG` messages.

 On scenario completion, additional files are created: